 How do you navigate conflicts of interest caused by your competing roles or duties?
 How should you interact with industry?
 Should you share a patient’s HIV diagnosis with their spouse or partner?
 What principles guide the protection of patient privacy?
-Medicine is fraught with ethical questions like these, and every physician grapples with ethical challenges during his or her career.
+What are the ethical considerations for physicians during a pandemic?
+Medicine is fraught with questions like these, and every physician grapples with ethical challenges during his or her career.
 How you approach these challenges matters.
 Acting through a process of inquiry, reflection and decision-making is the foundation of the ethical practice of medicine and impacts the patient-physician relationship.

 The CMA develops policies on key medical and bioethical issues you may face in your practice.
-We created a Charter of Shared Values for the profession and recently approved a new Code of Ethics and Professionalism.
-And we continue to consult with medical professionals and Canadians to ensure these reflect the current medical landscape and the evolving role of physicians.
+We consult with medical professionals and Canadians to ensure these reflect the current medical landscape and the evolving role of physicians.

 We’re happy to field any questions or comments you have about the CMA’s work in ethics and medical professionalism.
 Please direct any correspondence to email@example.com.